Anyone's death diminishes me,

 Ralph McQuarrie, 2012, designed Darth Vader and much of Star Wars, influenced many games

-Syd Mead, 2019, designer on Blade Runner movie, worked on multiple video games
+Syd Mead, 2019, designer on Blade Runner movie & game, Wing Commander: Prophecy

-Eric Medalle, 2016, design director at The Pokémon Company
+Eric Medalle, 2016, graphic design director at The Pokémon Company

 Marlyn Wescoff Meltzer, 2008, 1 of 6 women system programmers on seminal ENIAC computer